Enhanced and stable spin Hall conductivity in a disordered time-reversal and inversion symmetry broken topological insulator thin film: Pointlike impurities

 \section{Pointlike impurities}

 In order to investigate the effect of disorder/impurity, we consider the potential of identical pointlike impurities in the form

 where $u_0$ is the strength of scattering potential, $\delta(\mathbf{r})$ is the Dirac delta function, and $\mathbf{R}_{i}$ are the coordinates of randomly and equally distributed nonmagnetic impurities on the two surfaces of thin film.
+Also, $\sigma_0$ and $\tau_0$ are 2$\times$2 identity matrices in the spin and surface spaces, respectively.
 We assume that impurity correlations are Gaussian,

 where $n_i$ is the impurity density and $\langle\cdot\cdot\cdot\rangle$ is the average over space and impurity configurations.

 We define the retarded and advanced disorder averaged Green functions as

 where $\Sigma^\pm$ are the self-energies, $\mu$ is the chemical potential, and $\eta\rightarrow0^+$.
 Using Dyson's series \cite{Dyson}, in the Born approximation, one can expand the impurity-averaged Green's function (\ref{FullGreen}) and gets